-Amy joined Southern Rehab team in Central Otago team in 2018.
-She has extensive experience in musculoskeletal and orthopaedic conditions and holds postgraduate qualifications in education.
-Amy has also worked in neurological, elderly and paediatric settings and enjoys the challenge of complex situations.
-She has a focus on delivering injury management and prevention strategies that are sustainable to help people get back to living their best life.
+Amy joined Southern Rehab in 2018 and has extensive experience in musculoskeletal and orthopaedic conditions and holds postgraduate qualifications in education.
+Amy has worked in neurological, elderly and paediatric settings and enjoys the challenge of complex situations.
+She is focussed on delivering sustainable prevention and injury management strategies to help people get back to living their best life.

 Alisa graduated from Otago Polytechnic in 2008 with a Bachelor of Occupational Therapy.
 She has since worked in a range of community and inpatient settings including orthopaedics, community health and vocational rehabilitation.
 Alisa joined the Southern Rehab team in 2018 and works across all services.
 Alisa is passionate about supporting her clients to achieve their goals and providing an efficient and effective service.

 Amber graduated in 2016 from Otago Polytechnic with a Bachelor of Occupational Therapy.
 Since graduating, she has completed additional study, gaining a Certificate of Personal Training.
 Amber has worked in acute ward settings, prior to joining the Southern Rehab team in January 2019.
 Based in Queenstown, Amber looks forward to utilising both qualifications, to provide Occupational Therapy and Rehab Professional services.
 Amber is passionate about clients mental and physical wellbeing and looks forward to guiding them through their rehabilitation journey.